Cannabis and mental health

 seconds.
 It can also be smoked in a pipe, a water pipe, or

-brewed as tea or cooked in cakes.
+tea or cooked in cakes.

 More than half of its psychologically active